melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-go/seurat-go.md

 #### Cnet plot

-Cnet plot can show you the relationship between GO terms and genes.
-It can help you to understand the relationship between GO terms and genes.
+A Cnet plot can show you the relationship between GO terms and genes.

 ```r
 cnetplot(Cluster2.ego, categorySize="pvalue",